Define a lead candidate for clinical development of a novel T cell therapy

 Acute myeloid leukemia (AML) is a disease with a poor prognosis, especially for patients who either fail initial treatment or relapse thereafter.
 In AML, specific immune cells such as T cells have been proven to bear curative potential in the context of stem cell transplantation, but toxicity and therapy failure are frequent.

-CAR T Cell Therapy
+CAR T Cell Development

 The use of T cells modified for specificity with chimeric antigen receptors (CAR) has changed the landscape of several blood-borne cancers of the B cell lineage.
 In AML, however, ongoing development of CAR T cells is associated with severe toxicities, limiting dosing and efficacy due to the poor specificity of the targets used for AML blasts.

-In my ERC-funded research, I have identified unique AML targets that are not shared with healthy hematopoiesis or other relevant healthy organs.
+In my ERC funded research, I have identified unique AML targets that are not shared with healthy hematopoiesis or other relevant healthy organs.
 By developing CAR against these targets, I could demonstrate the potential of my strategy.

 Support and Impact